multiversx/mx-sdk-dapp/README.md

 ### 5. UI Components

 `sdk-dapp` needs to make use of visual elements for allowing the user to interact with some providers (like the ledger), or to display messages to the user (like idle states or toasts).
 These visual elements consitst of webcomponents hosted in the `@multiversx/sdk-dapp-ui` package.
 Thus, `sdk-dapp` does not hold any UI elements, just business logic that controls external components.
-We can consider two types of UI components: internal and public.
-They are differentiated by the way they are controlled: internal components are controlled by `sdk-dapp`'s signing or logging in flows, while public components should be controlled by the dApp.

-#### 5.1 Public components

-The business logic for these components is served by a controller.
+The business logic for these components is contained in a controller.
 The components are:

 - `MvxTransactionsTable` - used to display the user's transactions